rackerlabs/support-how-to/content/how-to/rackspace-cdn/enable-log-delivery-in-rackspace-cdn/index.md

 patterns (such as monthly or seasonal usage).

-Use the Cloud Control Panel to enable the delivery of logs for your service by clicking **Enable Logging** on the service details page.
+Use the Cloud Control Panel to enable the delivery of logs for your service by clicking **Enable Logging** on the **Service details** page.

-When logging is enabled, raw logs from the CDN edge are delivered once a day to a Cloud Files container named `.CDN\_ACCESS\_LOGS`.
-If this container does not exist, it is created.
+When you enable logging, raw logs from the CDN edge are delivered once a day to a Cloud Files container, `.CDN\_ACCESS\_LOGS`.
+If this container does not exist, the system creates it.
 These logs remain in Cloud Files until you delete them, even if you subsequently disable logging.

-Log files are named according to the following pattern: service name, log date, log hour, and MD5 hash.
+Log file naming follows this pattern: service name, log date, log hour, and MD5 hash.
 For example:

     https://www.mywebsite.com/2015/02/01/16/096e6c4473f235db081deb51f42a8d98.log.gz